basho-labs/riak-test-docker/README.md

 This test method illustrates the simplest use-case of the `riak-test-docker` framework.
 Basically, it consists only of 3 steps:

 1. Create a new instance of DockerRiakCluster
-2. Start the riak docker cluster
+2. Start the Riak Docker cluster
 3. Connect to the started cluster using `com.basho.riak.test.cluster.DockerRiakCluster#getIps` method which provides access to the IP addresses of the started Riak nodes.
 4. When the cluster is no longer needed, you ***must*** stop it.